The DPIE's 2036 planning package for the St Leonards and Crows Nest precinct is here:

 Local government’s role in the priority precinct process is outlined in a Terms of Reference (19KB).
 This includes the establishment of an executive-level Project Control Group (PCG) and a Project Working Group that include representatives from Lane Cove, Willoughby and North Sydney Council.
 Ms Deborah Dearing, North District Commissioner, Greater Sydney Commission, chairs the PCG.

-The Department has sought Council’s comments on draft documents over the course of the year.
+Council’s comments were sought on draft documents over the course of the year.
 Documents released by the Department do not, however, reflect North Sydney Council policy.

 Council’s policy in relation to development around the new Crows Nest Metro station can be found in the Crows Nest Placemaking and Principles Study.
 The community is welcome to use the principles and ideas from this study to respond to NSW Government’s plans.
 We have further details about Sydney Metro station development.